casoon/atlas/README.md

 ## Tailwind Integration

-CASOON Atlas classes are designed to work with Tailwind's purge/content system.
+CASOON Atlas classes are fully compatible with Tailwind's purge/content system. **The actual CSS bundle size depends entirely on which classes you use** - unused styles are automatically removed during build.

+### Bundle Size Optimization
+- Only classes actually used in your templates are included in the final build
+- Subpath imports allow importing only specific style modules (e.g., just glass effects)
+- The ~200KB source size becomes much smaller in production

 If you're using classes dynamically, add them to your safelist:

 ```js
 // tailwind.config.js